 The focus of the program is the creation of a cadre of teachers in the Jewish community that are well versed in the practice of mindfulness, its applications, its value in a multitude of settings and its translation into an accessible and inspiring Jewish language and form.

 Participants also network with each other on a variety of sub topics including teaching children, university teaching, establishing and running Jewish meditation centers, the role of mindfulness in synagogue life and in social change organizations.

 We are currently accepting applications for the 3rd JMTT cohort!

 Jewish Yoga Teacher Training

-Students will be guided throughout each facet of this program to grow as teachers of both Judaism and of yoga.
-Most importantly, graduates of this program will be able to teach a way for their students to access the depths of Jewish spirituality through the wisdom and power of the physical body and the practice of hatha yoga.
-In its primary focus on teaching a body-based approach to Jewish spirituality, this program offers a unique training for those called to become teachers of yoga and Jewish spirituality.
+JYTT is designed for individuals who feel that working through their bodies with yoga can help open the gates of spirituality within.
+Students will be guided throughout each facet of this program to grow as teachers of Judaism, yoga, and an integration of the two.
+Most importantly, JYTT graduates will be able to help their students access depths of Jewish spirituality through the wisdom and power of the physical body and the practice of hatha yoga.
+This will be an unprecedented new cadre of Jewish spiritual leadership that can help shape Jewish life and identity in the 21st century.

 The Jewish practice of tikkun middot, the refining of character traits or qualities, is a primary focus of JYTT.
 Among these traits are patience, lovingkindness, trust in God, and equanimity.
 Participants will be guided in how to study and share Jewish teachings on a variety of middot, or attributes, and carefully weave in yoga postures that provide a physical awareness of these qualities.